ROUND DANCING — CHOREOGRAPHED BALLROOM

 8. CP

 Roundalab and ISTD both agree that the Promenade starts and ends in closed position and that it turns one-half.
 But maybe more often than not, choreography will call for the promenade to make a full rather than a half turn, and to end in SCP rather than CP.
 Sometimes cue sheets will specify "promenade to SCP," so these choreographers are cueing that modification, but others do not.
 Sometimes we get the cue "overturned promenade" when the choreography calls for a full turn, but more often we do not.
-I don't know why there is this variability among round dances.
+Personally, I cue "promenade full turn SCP LOD" in these cases.

 In Silverio by the Cantrells, there is a chasse right man facing wall; overturned promenade to SCP LOD;; promenade close promenade link; W pickup sd close to CP LOD; separation;;